A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Experiments

 \subsection{Visualizing the Epicurve}

-In the previous subsection, we quantitatively compared the performance difference between our algorithms/heuristics and the baselines.
-Next, we visualize the effect different quarantine algorithms have on the epicurve for each of our settings.
-In addition to decreasing the total infections, our methods reduce the peak of the curve and shift it to occur at later timesteps(see Figure \ref{fig:epi}).
-That is important in practice, since a later peak enables time for developing of vaccines, which can potentially stop the infection before the peak.
+In addition to decreasing the total infections, our methods reduce the peak of the curve and shift it to occur at later timesteps (see Figure \ref{fig:epi}).
+This is important in practice since a later peak enables time for developing of vaccines, which can potentially stop the infection before the peak.
 As mentioned before, having a lower peak is important as well since hospital capacity is limited; if the peak number of infections is too high, many people are unable to receive adequate treatment.